-If you’re a millennial, you make up a significant part of the workforce today.
-Indeed, according to a new analysis of Census data, Pew Research Center concludes that millennials (adults ages 18 through 34) make up over one third of the U.S. workforce today.
+If you’re a millennial, you’re part of one of the largest cohorts in the modern workforce.
+Indeed, according to a new analysis of census data, Pew Research Center concludes that millennials represent over one-third of the U.S. labor force.

-Because you reached adulthood in the early 21st century, you may benefit from knowing what are considered the best careers for millennials based on growth potential, pay scale, and other factors.
-While it’s no easy task to navigate the job market, there are some career paths that will provide you with much more opportunity than others.
+Because you reached adulthood in the early 21st century, you may benefit from knowing the best careers for millennials based on growth potential, pay scale, and other factors.
+While it’s no easy task to navigate the job market, some career paths will provide you with more opportunities than others.

-We’ve also highlighted the best opportunities in the healthcare field for those in the 18 to 34 age group, the top science, technology, engineering and math (STEM) careers for millennials, and more.
+We’ve also highlighted the best opportunities in the health care field for those in the 18-to-34 age group, the top science, technology, engineering, and math careers for millennials, and more.
 For your convenience, we’ve categorized the best careers for millennials according to these groups:

 - Fastest-Growing Careers for Millennials